As an ‘O’ level (GCSE) student, Rosie indulged her interest in art through the constraints of the school curriculum.

 After school, and having turned her energies into further and higher education, there was little time to develop her interest in painting.
 However, when time permitted, Rosie did a small amount of painting for pleasure.

-It was with the encouragement of a long-standing Thalidomide friend Tom Yendell (himself a mouth and foot painter with the Mouth and Foot Painting Artists Association – MFPA) that Rosie was encouraged to apply to become a student of the Association.
+It was with the encouragement of a long-standing Thalidomide friend Tom Yendell (himself a mouth and foot painter with the Mouth and Foot Painting Artists – MFPA) that Rosie was encouraged to apply to become a student of the Association.
+The MFPA is a member of / part of the ‘International Association of Mouth and Foot Painting Artists’

 After submitting a portfolio of paintings to support her application, Rosie was rewarded with a scholarship to enable her to develop her painting skills.